What matters operationally

 Practical route-planning checklist

-• Permit zones → Arrange visitor or dispensation permits in advance and display clearly to avoid relocation mid-move.
+• Permit zones → Arrange visitor or dispensation permits in advance and confirm the exact stopping position before move day.

 Apply neighbourhood context